dgaydukov/cert-ocpjp11/files/ocpjp11.md

 compiler force us to use combiner for sequential execution, although it's never called.
 That's why for sequential you can change combiner to `(a, b) => 0`, and it would work fine, but if you change it for parallel you will got 0 as result.

 ###### Parallel streams
-By default for `parallelStream` terminate operator - `forEach` show values in undetermined order, cause we can’t control in which order they were executed.
+By default, for `parallelStream` terminate operator - `forEach` show values in undetermined order, cause we can’t control in which order they were executed.
 If we want to get initial order we can use `forEachOrdered`.
 ```java
 import java.util.*;